norbert-68/libELF/README.md

-# libELF
+# libOBJect
-A rudimentary ELF parser
+A rudimentary ELF and Mach-O parser